zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/uss/README.md

     private static ZosConnection connection;

     /**
-     * Main method performs setup and method calls to test UssCreate *
+     * The main method performs setup and method calls to test UssCreate *
      * @param args for main not used
      * @author Frank Giordano